JasonCostanza/Dice-Vault/README.md

 # How to Use
 1. Type the name of the roll you want to throw, example "Dagger Strike"
 2. Left click to increment and right click to decrement the dice
-3. Enter a modifier into the text box if you need one
+3. Enter a modifier into the text box if you need one including negative numbers
 4. Roll right away by selecting `Roll` or create a preset with the `Save` button

-To use a saved preset, use the `Roll` button on the preset card.
 To delete a preset, use the trash bin icon.

 # Report Issues